Connected Dumps

 Tips

-- Start with aligned maps — transferring perfectly aligned maps first saves significant time and lets you focus manual effort on maps that actually changed addresses.
+- Start with aligned maps — transferring Perfectly Aligned maps first saves significant time and lets you focus manual effort on maps that actually changed addresses.
+The green confidence badge in the Map Transfer Monitor confirms which maps are safe.

-- Use shift-scroll for fine alignment — when the offset is close but not exact (e.g., off by 2 or 4 bytes due to firmware structure changes), shift-scrolling in the source pane lets you see the two plots sliding past each other until they line up.
+- Use shift-scroll for fine alignment — when the offset is close but not exact (e.g., off by 2 or 4 bytes due to firmware structure changes), shift-scrolling lets you see the two plots sliding past each other until they line up.

 - Cross-pane diff after transfer — after transferring maps, switch to cross-pane diff mode to verify that no data regions were missed.